sonocotta/raspberry-media-center/README.md

 Note that for Hat only the last line is applicable

-Note for 2X Loud Hat - it will probably require a dedicated device tree file, that's a work in progress still
+Note for 2X Loud Hat - it will probably require a dedicated device tree file; that's still a work in progress

 ### DAC Configuration - Louder Raspberry Pi Media Center and Hat

-TAS58xx DACs (TAS5805M/TAS5825M) are not supported by default Raspbian distribution, therefore, some work needs to be done to enable them.
+TAS58xx DACs (TAS5805M/TAS5825M) are not supported by default Raspbian distribution; therefore, some work needs to be done to enable them.
 [Linked repo](https://github.com/sonocotta/tas5805m-driver-for-raspbian) contains code and instructions on how to configure it.
 It will take you 5 minutes and one reboot.

-Alternatively, it is possible to install the driver and configure the DAC using a single shell script (assumes internet connection is set up, 64-bit system only).
+Alternatively, it is possible to install the driver and configure the DAC using a single shell script (assumes an internet connection is set up, 64-bit system only).

 **Raspbian / Raspberry Pi OS:**